letsrockit/public/umfiyml0-senior-software-engineer-platform.md

 + Expert knowledge of MongoDB or similar NoSQL database is a must.
 + Previous experience working in a start-up environment is a big plus

-### Company Info
-You are currently viewing the public repo, which is limited in that company details have been ommitted from the job descriptions.

-We understand that this is a suboptimal user experience.
-We are, for various reasons, unable to publicize the companies we work with, so we've created a **private un-anonymized repository** which is much more informative on who these companies are and what they're hiring for.

-Please [authorize our Github OAuth2 application](https://letsrockit.co/users/auth/github?job_id=umfiyml0-senior-software-engineer-platform) to be redirected to the private repo.